BlazeMH/Blaze-Hunting-Road-Editor/README.md

 # BlazeRoadEditor

-BlazeRoadEditor is a GUI tool designed for editing **Monster Hunter Frontier's Hunting Road (Rengoku)** data.
+BlazeRoadEditor is a GUI tool for editing **Monster Hunter Frontier Z's Hunting Road** data and related systems.
-It allows you to view, modify, and export both **Floor Stats** and **Spawn Tables**, and comes with support for Excel integration and an in-app editor.
+It allows you to view, modify, and export both Floor Stats and Spawn Tables, and comes with support for Excel integration and an in-app editor.

 ---

 ## ✨ Features
+### 🔹 Rengoku Data (`rengoku_data.bin`)
 - **Load Rengoku Data**
-  - Open a `rengoku_data.bin` file and parse its contents into structured tables.
+  - Open a decompressed `rengoku_data.bin` file to unlock all editing tools.
-  - Required file must be named `rengoku_data.bin` and decompressed before loading.

-- **Monster Points Editor**
-  - Load a decompressed `mhfdat.bin` file using **Load mhfdat.bin**.
-  - Once loaded, the **Edit Monster Points** button will be enabled.
-  - Opens a dedicated in-app table editor for the **Monster Data** block inside `mhfdat.bin`.
-  - Edit monster IDs, flags, base points, and level-based point values directly in the table.
-  - Includes a `RoadEntries` counter field for editing.
-(This must match directly with the amount of monsters in the points table).
-  - Uses dropdowns and spinboxes for safe, validated editing.
-  - Ensures correct file type by validating the `mhfdat.bin` header before parsing.
-  - Save your changes to a new `mhfdat.bin` while preserving all unrelated data.
+  - Automatically detects valid data and enables the proper features.

 - **Export to Excel**
-  - Export Floor Stats and Spawn Tables into an `.xlsx` file.
+  - Save all Floor Stats and Spawn Tables into an editable `.xlsx` file.
-  - Automatically includes Monster Key and Spawn Table Key sheets.
+  - Automatically includes Monster Key and Spawn Table Key sheets for quick reference.

 - **Import from Excel**
-  - Edit the exported Excel file and import changes back into a template BIN file.
+  - Load your edited Excel file and apply the changes back into a new BIN.
-  - Writes your modifications directly into a new BIN.
+  - Keeps all formatting and structure intact.

 - **In-App Editor**
-  - Choose to edit **Multi Road** or **Solo Road**.
+  - Choose between **Multi Road** or **Solo Road** mode.
-  - Edit Floor Stats and Spawn Tables directly in a modern table interface.
+  - Edit Floor Stats and Spawn Tables directly within the tool.
-  - Cell editing is supported with dropdowns, spinboxes, and validation.
+  - Includes dropdowns, spinboxes, and automatic validation for safety.
-  - Variant Flags viewer included (shows monster variant details).
-  - Extra Details viewer (loads bundled or external `extra_details.xlsx`).
+  - Optional **Variant Flags** and **Extra Details** viewers for quick monster info.

+---

+### 🔹 MHF Dat (`mhfdat.bin`)
+- **Load MHF Dat**
+  - Open a decompressed `mhfdat.bin` file to unlock all editing tools.
+  - Automatically detects valid data and enables the proper features.

+- **Monster Points Editor**
+  - Adjust monster IDs, flags, and base point values used by the Hunting Road.
+  - Includes a `RoadEntries` counter (keeps track of total monsters listed).
+  - Built-in validation and dropdowns for safe editing.
+  - Saves to a new BIN while preserving all unrelated data.

+- **Road Cat Shop Editor**
+  - Edit the **Road Cat Item Shop** in an easy-to-use table format.
+  - Columns: **Item ID**, **Item Name**, **Item ID2**, **Item Name2** (auto-loaded from `Items.xlsx`).
+  - Add or delete entries safely — the counter updates automatically.
+  - Includes a searchable **Items List** popup for browsing items.
+  - Supports **JSON Export/Import** for quick batch edits.
+  - Automatically updates pointers and counters when saving.

+- **Tower Medal Shop Editor**
+  - Edit the **Tower Medal Shop** entries directly from `mhfdat.bin`.
+  - Columns: **Item ID**, **Item Name**, **Flag1**, **Flag2**, and **Price**.
+  - `Flag1` is always fixed to `4` after import/saving (read-only); `Flag2` is kept at `1`.
+  - Quantity and Price validation ensures all entries are valid before saving.
+  - Add or remove entries easily.
+  - Supports **JSON Export/Import** and includes an **Items List** popup.
 ---
 ## 📸 Screenshots

 ### Main App View